Cairns: Walks in Thin Places

 From The Celtic Way of Prayer, Esther De Waal

 This image is one of my favoites from the walk and a reminder of the unnecessary measure of distance.
-The first morning was on the western coast along the Snaefellsness Peninsula and I was out for a walk along a trail that parallels the coast -- high cliffs, spectacular sea stacks and rock formations, surprising wildflowers, billowing waves, and calm inlets as the tide receded.
+The first morning of this wander was on the western coast along the Snaefellsness Peninsula and I was out for a hike along a trail that parallels the coast -- high cliffs, spectacular sea stacks and rock formations, surprising wildflowers, billowing waves, and calm inlets as the tide receded.
 I had walked down to a set of sea stacks and had made a number of images of the rocks and tide pools.
 However, many years ago, I learned that the image that I was seeking was oftentimes behind me.
 So, I turned around and there this image was; although, at that time I didn't really realize how much I would like it.
 When I returned home, I didn't immediately process the images.
-I believe that it may have been the Czeck photographer, Josef Sudek, whose habit was to wait three months before processing his film and I've tried to think with a similar timeframe as well.
+Perhaps it may have been the influence of the Czeck photographer, Josef Sudek, whose habit was to wait three months before processing his film that has pointed me toward a similar workflow as well.
 As I processed this image, my excitement was almost like that in the darkroom when you see an image come up in the chemicals.
-To me, this images speaks of peace and calm and prayer.
+To me, this image speaks of peace and calm and prayer.
 The stillness of a conversation spoken and unspoken.

 The Celtic Way of Prayer, The Recovery of the Religious Imagination, by Esther De Waal

 . . . . . . . . .

 Borgarfjordur, Eastfjords, Iceland

 It is not art in the professionalized sense about which I care,